Douglas DC-7B N836D

 N836D is a former Eastern Air Lines Douglas DC-7B restored to flying condition and previously operated from Miami-Opa Locka Executive Airport, in Opa-locka, Florida.
-The aircraft's airworthiness certificate expired in June 2013 and it remains at Charlotte Douglas International Airport on static display.
+The aircraft's airworthiness certificate expired in June 2013 and it remains at the Sullenberger Aviation Museum located at the Charlotte Douglas International Airport on static display.

-Design

-The Douglas DC-7 is a four-engined low-wing cantilever monoplane powered by four Wright R-3350-30W 18-cylinder air cooled radial engines.
-The type first flew in 1953 and was in production between 1953 and 1958.

 History

 The aircraft (serial number 45345, line number 928) was originally delivered on January 23, 1958.
 It flew with Eastern as an airliner in scheduled service until retirement in 1965, when it was sold to California Airmotive, a used aircraft dealer.
 California Airmotive sold the aircraft to Detroit-based Nomads Travel Club in 1966.
 The club used it until the early 1970s when it was replaced by a Lockheed Electra.
 After retirement by Nomads, it was parked at Detroit's Metropolitan Wayne County Airport until 1972 when it was sold again to Joe Kocour and flown to St. Paul's Downtown Airport/Holman Field.
 It stayed there unused for 32 years, with the owners occasionally running the engines but never flying the airplane.
 In November 2003, it was sold to two aviation enthusiasts who prepared the aircraft for a ferry flight to their hometown of Miami, where restoration could begin in earnest at their home base of Opa-locka Executive Airport.

 After a lot of work was done and the aircraft was once again airworthy, an FAA Ferry Permit was issued and the aircraft departed St. Paul for Opa-locka on 7 August 2004.
 A major restoration of the aircraft was completed by late 2009.

 In October 2007, the FAA issued a ruling that allowed historically significant aircraft to carry passengers.
 The program was developed to allow owners of these aircraft to generate funds for the preservation of their aircraft by offering flights to the general public.
 There are a number of groups offering flights on World War II bomber aircraft but the DC-7B is the largest aircraft in the program.